Drolla/WavePlus_Bridge/README.md

 ```

-## Python Library Installation
+## Python Library Installation (bullseye and before)

-The Raspbian Buster lite and full versions include both Python 3.7.3.
+The Raspbian Buster and later, lite and full versions include both Python 3.7.3.
 However pip3, the Python Package Installer that is required to install additional packages is not pre-installed on the lite version.
 The following command will install it:

 ```
 sudo apt install python3-pip